|04-16-2012, 05:59 PM||#1|

 Location: Falkirk, Scotland

 I'm Matt, 31 years old and I live in Scotland.
 This is me:

 What I'll be doing in this thread is quite simple.
 I'll be riding around Scotland taking photos and videos of this beautiful country.
 I don't do offroad riding (neither does my bike) so these are strictly on road ride reports.
+The photos at the start aren't very good but they improve as time goes by.
 Here's what you can expect:

 I'll also be giving you my thoughts and insights as I go.
 They'll be crap but you might be a weirdo like me and find something interesting.